Ascension-Addons/OmniCC/README.md

-# Addon Name
+# OmniCC

-This is the repository for <Addon Name>.
+This is the repository for OmniCC.
 Modified for Ascension.gg.